Trumpchi GS3: South Africa

-The second-generation GS3 was launched in South Africa under the GAC brand as part of the brand's entry to South Africa as the GS3 Emzoom on 15 August 2024.
+The second-generation GS3 was launched in South Africa on 15 August 2024, under the GAC brand as part of the brand's entry to South Africa as the GS3 Emzoom.
 It is available in three trim levels: Comfort, Executive and R-Style.
 In September 2025, the limited edition Comfort Collection model was made available limited to 150 units temporarily as an entry-level variant.
+In May 2026, the Comfort trim was replaced by the Nova as the entry-level trim.

+Vietnam

+The second-generation GS3 was launched in Vietnam on 10 July 2026, under the GAC brand as the GS3 Emzoom, in the sole Premium R variant.

 Powertrain

 The second-generation GS3 is equipped with a 1.5-litre turbocharged engine producing 130 kW.
 The engine is paired with a 7-speed DCT transmission.